patriciatran/variant-annotation/README.md

 This workflow will create large files.
 I recommend using Globus.org to transfer files to your ResearchDrive or to your personal endpoint.
 For instructions, please visit: https://chtc.cs.wisc.edu/uw-research-computing/globus

+## Importing to Geneious for SNP Identification

+If you plan on using this in Geneious to use their SNP identification tool I suggest these steps
+1) Make a folder for each reference
+2) Load the gbff file from bakta - this ensures that you will have the gene annotations
+3) Import the sorted.bam files from Step 03 (samtools output) to the corresponding folders
+4) Use the SNP identification tool, minimum cov 10x and 95% coverage
+5) Once you have the output click on Annotations > Variants, and Columns > Manage Columns.
+Make sure all columns, including the gene names, are shown in the table.
+Export to CSV or TSV
+6) Use Python or R or process all the tables.

 ## References
 This pipeline uses the following tools: